lemerch/columbus/README.md

     <dependency>
           <groupId>com.github.lemerch</groupId>
           <artifactId>columbus</artifactId>
-          <version>6.0.12</version>
+          <version>1-6.0.12</version>
     </dependency>
 </dependencies>
 ```

 **Warrning**
-this library uses spring-data, so I copy the columbus version from spring-data for ease of connection to your project

-Example: yet, columbus use spring-data 6.0.12, so columbus version will be 6.0.12
+This library uses spring-jdbc as a dependency.
+Therefore, for the convenience of users, the version template is arranged as follows: [columbusVersion - spring-dataVersion], for example: 1-6.0.12

 ## License